-It is understood that employees can and do participate in political campaigns in their individual capacities, on their own time and without any use of Museum resources.
+It is understood that Trustees/employees can and do participate in political campaigns in their individual capacities, on their own time and without any use of Museum resources.
 However, such persons must take steps to ensure that their individual participation will not be attributed to the Museum or make use of Museum resources.
 The Museum does not endorse political candidates or participate in political campaign activities.
-No staff member may participate in any political campaign on behalf of the Museum or engage in any other activity that would lead an outsider to believe that the Museum is supporting or opposing a candidate for public office.
+No Museum Trustee, Officer, staff member or volunteer may participate in any political campaign on behalf of the Museum or engage in any other activity that would lead an outsider to believe that the Museum is supporting or opposing a candidate for public office.
 This prohibition covers activities such as making campaign contributions, organizing or encouraging the purchase of tickets to political fundraising events, using Museum facilities or resources for campaign-related activities, and publishing, making, or distributing statements for or against any candidate, where such activities are undertaken or are made to appear to be undertaken on behalf of the Museum.

 Certain Museum activities are supported, in part, with funds received from the City of New York, New York State and the Federal Government.
 The Museum has elected officials, Ex-Officio, on its Board of Trustees.
-Nothing in this policy is intended to limit the Museum's ability through staff members to seek and accept governmental support, or prohibit elected officials from participating in the Museum's governance and activities.
-Any employee who has questions regarding this policy should consult the Office of the General Counsel.
+Nothing in this policy is intended to limit the Museum's ability through its Trustees, Officers, staff members, or volunteers to seek and accept governmental support, or prohibit elected officials from participating in the Museum's governance and activities.
+Any Trustee/employee who has questions regarding this policy should consult the Office of the General Counsel.

 It is important to distinguish between personal and organizational political activities.
 As a responsible citizen, the Museum occasionally will speak out on issues of importance to it.
 Senior management is responsible for developing the Museum's position on relevant legislative and regulatory issues.
 Unless you are specifically requested by the Museum to represent it before legislative or other governmental bodies, be sure you clearly label any personal communication with legislators as your own beliefs.
-If you are contacted by legislators or regulators regarding the Museum's position on public issues, you should refer them to the Senior Deputy Director for External Affairs.
+If you are contacted by legislators or regulators regarding the Museum's position on public issues, you should refer them to the Public Affairs Department.

-Any staff member who has questions should consult The Museum of Modern Art Policy on Political Activity, the Senior Deputy Director of External Affairs, the Office of Government and Community Affairs or the Office of the General Counsel.
+Any Museum Trustee, Officer, staff member or volunteer who has questions should consult The Museum of Modern Art Policy on Political Activity or the Office of the General Counsel.